101 W. 8th Ave.

 Transition to Senior Resident

-All of the R1s attend an evening with the Program Director and a senior resident.
+All of the R1s attend an evening (complete with food) with the Program Director and a senior resident.
 R1s learn the duties of a senior resident including how to present to attendings at night, guidelines for calls, covering clinic patient calls, etc. In addition, they identify traits they wish to emulate as a senior resident and those they will avoid.
 Leadership of a team is discussed and they troubleshoot potential problems inherent in a team.
 This work is continued in the Teach the Teacher workshop.

 Teach the Teacher Workshop